jloan/pierce-hacker-submissions/new-lessons/lesson-proposals/heavens-above-draft.md

 # Step 1.
 Open any web browser on your computer and go into the search bar and type **Heavens Above** .
 Once typed into the search bar, press the enter key.

+# Step 2.
+Click on the first link available called **Heavens Above** and you will be brought to a page as seen by the image below.

+# Step 3.
+Under the *Configuration* title, click on **"Change Your Observing Location"**